skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_12_lab_ak.md

 1. In the **Configuration** section, perform the following actions:

-    a.
-Select the **Application settings** tab.
+    1. Select the **Application settings** tab.

-    b.
-Select **Show Values** to get the secrets associated with your API.
+    1. Select **Show Values** to get the secrets associated with your API.

-    c.
-Find the value corresponding to the **APPINSIGHTS\_INSTRUMENTATIONKEY** key.
+    1. Find the value corresponding to the **APPINSIGHTS\_INSTRUMENTATIONKEY** key.
 This value was set automatically when you built your Web Apps resource.

 1. On the **App Service** blade, in the **Settings** category, select the **Properties** link.